-The indicators employed by the Company to determine performance-based remuneration include consolidated results (net income attributable to owners of the parent, profit before tax), departmental results (return on capital employed [ROCE], free cash flow, and segment income), the degree of attainment of personal targets under medium-to-long-term management strategies, and safety record (number of industrial accidents).

-- 2) Reason for Selection of Above Indicators - With regards to the reasons that these indicators have been selected, the Company's consolidated results (net income attributable to owners of the parent, profit before tax) were chosen as the Company views these indicators as key measures of its corporate management performance, and has set profitability targets that it aims to achieve as part of its long-term vision.
-For departmental results the three absolute values of efficiency, cash flow, and profit were selected in order to evaluate performance in a balanced manner.
-Regarding the degree of attainment of personal targets under medium-to-long-term management strategies, we believe that the steady implementation of plans with a mid- to long-term perspective is essential in order to increase our corporate value in a sustainable manner.
-Finally, regarding the setting of safety record as a performance indicator, we believe that securing a safe workplace is our operating foundation as a company engaged in the mining and manufacturing industries, including the smelting industry. - 3) Method of Determining Amount of Performance-based Remuneration, etc.
+The indicators employed by the Company to determine performance-based remunerations include consolidated results (profit attributable to owners of parent, profit before tax), division results (return on capital employed [ROCE], free cash flows, and segment income), the degree of attainment of personal targets under medium-to long-term management strategies, and safety record (number of occupational accidents). - 2) Reasons for selection of above indicators With regards to the reasons that these indicators have been selected, the Company's consolidated results (profit attributable to owners of parent, profit before tax) were chosen as the Company views these indicators as key measures of its corporate management performance, and has set profitability targets that it aims to achieve as part of its long-term vision.
+Performance indicators for division results were selected in order to evaluate the three criteria of efficiency, cash flows, and absolute value of profit in a balanced manner.
+Regarding the degree of attainment of personal targets under medium-to long-term management strategies, we believe that the steady implementation of plans with a medium-to long-term perspective is essential in order to increase our corporate value in a sustainable manner.
+Regarding the setting of safety record as a performance indicator, we believe that securing a safe workplace is our operating foundation as a company engaged in the mining and manufacturing industries, including the smelting and refining industry. - 3) Method of calculating the amount of performance-based remunerations, etc.

-The amount of performance-based remuneration, etc. is calculated by adding an amount reflecting individual performance to an amount of position-specific performance-based remunerations, etc.. - i.
-Method of Calculating Amount of Position-specific Performance-based Remuneration, etc.

-The basic amount for calculation of position-specific performance-based remuneration is calculated from net income attributable to owners of the parent, and the amount of performance-based remuneration, etc. for officers' respective positions is calculated by multiplying this amount by a position-specific coefficient.
-The amount of position-specific performance-based remuneration, etc., for basic compensation is calculated using net income attributable to owners of the parent for the previous fiscal year, and the amount of position-specific performance-based remuneration, etc., for bonuses is calculated using net income attributable to owners of the parent for the current fiscal year.
+The amount of performance-based remunerations, etc., is calculated by adding an amount reflecting individual performance to an amount of position-specific performance-based remunerations, etc. - i.
+Method of calculating the amount of position-specific performance-based remunerations, etc. - The amount of performance-based remunerations, etc., for each position is calculated by multiplying the basic amount for calculation of the base compensation, which is calculated from profit attributable to owners of parent, by the position-specific coefficient.
+The amount of position-specific performance-based remunerations, etc. related to basic remunerations shall be calculated using profit attributable to owners of parent for the previous fiscal year, and the amount of position-specific performance-based remunerations, etc. related to bonuses shall be calculated using profit attributable to owners of parent for the current fiscal year.

-Amount of position-specific performance-based remuneration, etc. for basic compensation = net income attributable to owners of the parent for the previous fiscal year x position-specific coefficient x specific coefficient not linked to performance Amount of position-specific performance-based remuneration, etc. for bonuses = net income attributable to owners of the parent for the current fiscal year x position-specific coefficient x specific coefficient not linked to performance ii.
-Method of Calculating Amount Reflecting Individual Performance
+Amount of position-specific performance-based remunerations, etc. related to basic remunerations = Profit attributable to owners of parent for the previous fiscal year x Position-specific coefficient x Certain coefficients not based on performance ii.
+Method of calculating the amount reflecting individual performance

+Amount of position-specific performance-based remunerations, etc. related to bonuses = Profit attributable to owners of parent for the current fiscal year x Position-specific coefficient x Certain coefficients not based on performance

-Regarding the amount reflecting individual performance in the basic compensation provided to the President and Representative Director, the total score is calculated based on "degree of achievement of the publicly- announced results forecast" and "degree of achievement of safety performance" for the previous fiscal year, with a 4:1 ratio between the former and the latter.
-From this total score, the amount reflecting individual performance is calculated by determining individual performance evaluation coefficients within the range of 90% to 160% according to a predetermined coefficient table (this table considers net income before taxes).
+With respect to the amount reflecting individual performance related to the basic remunerations for the President and Representative Director, the total score shall be calculated based on a 4:1 ratio of "achievement level of the published forecast of company-wide performance" and "achievement level of safety record" for the previous fiscal year.
+The individual performance evaluation coefficient is determined, in the range of 90% to 160%, based on the predetermined coefficient table according to the total score (in this table, profit before tax is taken into account), and the amount reflecting individual performance is calculated.